 Over the summer, teachers at Crystal Springs began to think about designing their optimal class without the restraints of the AP.
 The end result brought a pivot toward project-based learning models: the curriculum for US History Honors became completely project-based, and Physics C turned into an Engineering & Tech Honors class that contained similar concepts but applied them to an engineering background.

-But these hands-on approaches to education simply can’t happen with the AP test looming overhead.
+With the AP test looming overhead, these hands-on approaches to education simply can’t happen.
 The exam forces teachers to finish course material before AP test dates in early May, emphasizing detailed memorization.
 Moreover, teachers lose a precious two-week chunk of time for teaching, and even more for curricula that spend large portions of the spring semester solely reviewing for the AP.

 Without the AP, Dillon noted that the rigor of classes did not drop.
 Students faced equal, if not greater, challenges in Honors courses, whose diminished focus on content and memorization also increased focus on students’ analytical skills.